SSXcorp/Book-Store-Final/README.md

 > [!WARNING]
 > If you are trying to create docker image for application do not forget to change your .env parameters:

-.env file should be like this:
+.env file should look like this:
 ```
 MYSQL_USER=appuser
 MYSQL_PASSWORD=your_password